 I titled this blog post the way I did for a reason.
-So, why do you need a professional AND experienced photographer for your wedding?
+Also, if you found this looking for a cheap wedding photographer, please read on!
+So, why do you need a professional AND experienced wedding photographer?
 These days there are A LOT of people who go and buy the latest and greatest in camera equipment, shoot a few pictures of their kids or family, and then someone tells them they should go pro and they do.
 They start out with cheap prices and lure clients (brides on a budget especially) with offers that sound too good to be true only to disappoint the client later because they are in no way prepared to do a job for money.
 You want a professional photographer, who doesn’t?
 But you also want someone with the necessary experience to go along with the title.
 So, again, professional and experienced.

 In contrast to the natural light photographer, Different photographers may have similar equipment, but we vary in our shooting style and the “mood” of our images.
 For example, here is some work from a friend of mine, Daniel Davis at Daniel T Davis Photography: